Crace

 Crace demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational attainment in Crace is notably higher than broader benchmarks.
-Specifically, 52.9% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 46.3% in the SA3 area.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most common at 28.3%, followed by postgraduate qualifications (20.1%) and graduate diplomas (4.5%).
+Specifically, 52.9% of residents aged 15 years and above hold university qualifications, compared to the national average of 30.4% and the SA3 area average of 46.3%.
+This significant educational advantage indicates strong potential for knowledge-based opportunities in the area.
+Bachelor degrees are the most prevalent at 28.3%, followed by postgraduate qualifications (20.1%) and graduate diplomas (4.5%).

 Frequently Asked Questions - Education